UVU-CS2450-001-Fall2020-Team2/EmpDat/README.md

 ### The easy way

 ##### Windows:
-1. ~~Run the installer wizard in win/EmpDatSetup.exe~~
-    - Due to security issues with Windows, an installation wizard is not possible.
-1. Unzip the `Portable.exe.zip` to a location of choice.
+1. Unzip the `Portable.win.zip` to a location of choice.
 2. Run `EmpDat.exe`
 3. Done!

-#### The hard way: from source
+#### The harder way: from included environment
 Most of the steps require a terminal window.
-1. Acquire the source from either the deployment ZIP archive
+1. Acquire the source with dependencies from the deployment ZIP archive
+    - `src_w_deps.zip`
+2. Ensure Python 3 (version 3.6 minimum) is installed.
+3. Activate the virtual environment by running:
+    - `.\venv\Scripts\activate.bat`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Run `python EmpDat.py`

+#### The hard way: from scratch
+Most of the steps require a terminal window.
-    - `src/` is the source folder within the deployment ZIP archive
+1. Acquire the source from the deployment ZIP archive
+    - `src.zip`
 2. Ensure Python 3 (version 3.6 minimum) is installed.
 3. Install dependencies: `pip3 install -r requirements.txt`
 4. Run `python3 EmpDat.py`